-SERVICES CONSIDERED Instruction/Services in the General Ed Classroom/EC Setting ☐ Consultative - ☐ Supportive Services ☐ Related Services Instruction/Services O utside the General Ed Cla ssroom ☐ Separate Class ☐ Separate School ☐ Ho me Instruction ☐ Residential ☐ Related Services regular class and/or in Because the student v environment.
-The explanation of the extent, if any, to which the child will not participate with peers without disabilities in the regular class and/or in nonacademic and extracurricular activities: Because the student will be receiving full-time Hospital Homebound Services, he will receive all instruction in the home environment.
-SPECIAL EDUC ATION: Instruction/ rvices in Gener d Setting ral Education C lassroom/Early This IEP will be implemented on days public school programs and the servicing school are in operation during the regular school year.
+SERVICES CONSI DERED Instruction/Services in the General Ed Classroom/EC Setting ☐ Consultative ☐ Collaborative ☐ Co-teaching ☐ Supportive Services ☐ Related Services Instruction/Services Outsid e the General Ed Classroom ☐ Separate Class ☐ Separate School ☐ Home Instruction ☐ Residential ☐ Supportive Services Related Services regular class and/or in none cademic and extracurricular activitie articipate with peers without disabilities in the s: Services, he will receive all instruction in the home SPECIAL EDUCATION ON: Instruction/Related Service Childhood Set es in General Education Classroom/Early

+This IEP will be implemented on days public school programs and the servicing school are in operation during the regular school year.
 Scheduled IEP services, despite any other statement in the IEP to the contrary, are not delivered on, or made up on, days the District or servicing school closes for any reason, such as inclement weather, holiday, partial days, professional learning days, early release days, and summer, unless specified in the Extended School year section of the IEP.

-SPECIAL EDUCATION: Instruction/Related Services Outside of the General Education Classroom Content/ Program-Model Frequency Start-End Specialty Area(s) Provider Location T-Emotional/Behavioral Disorder-Individual Instruction 45.0 min, 1.0 times/week 09/01/2020 - 12/04/2020 Language Arts Special Education Teacher Hospital Homebound T-Emotional/Behavioral Disorder-Individual Instruction 45.0 min, 1.0 times/week 09/01/2020 - 12/04/2020 Social Studies Special Education Teacher Hospital Homebound T-Emotional/Behavioral Disorder-Individual Instruction 45.0 min, 1.0 times/week 09/01/2020 - 12/04/2020 Science Special Education Teacher Hospital Homebound T-Emotional/Behavioral Disorder-Individual Instruction 45.0 min, 1.0 times/week 09/01/2020 - 12/04/2020 Math Special Education Teacher Hospital Homebound This IEP will be implemented on days public school programs and the servicing school are in operation during the regular school year.
+SPECIAL EDUCATION: Instruction/Related Services Outside of the General Education Classroom

+Program-Model Frequency Start-End Content/ Specialty Area(s) Provider Location T-Emotional/Behavioral Disorder-Individual Instruction 45.0 min, 1.0 times/week 09/01/2020 - 12/04/2020 Language Arts Special Education Teacher Hospital Homebound T-Emotional/Behavioral Disorder-Individual Instruction 45.0 min, 1.0 times/week 09/01/2020 - 12/04/2020 Social Studies Special Education Teacher Hospital Homebound T-Emotional/Behavioral Disorder-Individual Instruction 45.0 min, 1.0 times/week 09/01/2020 - 12/04/2020 Science Special Education Teacher Hospital Homebound T-Emotional/Behavioral Disorder-Individual Instruction 45.0 min, 1.0 times/week 09/01/2020 Math Special Education Teacher Hospital Homebound

+This IEP will be implemented on days public school programs and the servicing school are in operation during the regular school year.
 Scheduled IEP services, despite any other statement in the IEP to the contrary, are not delivered on, or made up on, days the District or servicing school closes for any reason, such as inclement weather, holiday, partial days, professional learning days, early release days, and summer, unless specified in the Extended School year section of the IEP.